-My simple definition for functional medicine is "Applying basic science in clinical practice."
-That is because, unlike conventional medicine, functional medicine practitioners draw on knowledge and testing in biochemistry, genetics, immunology, microbiology, neuroscience, pharmacology, physiology, and toxicology in assessing patients.
+My simple definition of functional medicine is "Applying basic science in clinical practice."
+That is because unlike conventional medicine, functional medicine practitioners draw on knowledge and testing in biochemistry, genetics, immunology, microbiology, neuroscience, pharmacology, physiology, and toxicology in assessing patients.
 This is in addition to statistics; a science discipline that is shared by both conventional medicine and functional medicine.
 However, saying functional medicine is applying basic science in clinical practice does not do justice to this model of practice.

 Biochemical individuality is based on genetics as well as environmental exposures.
 Genetic individuality means that we are not all made the same.
 That is why two people will smoke for a lifetime, and one gets lung cancer, while the other does not.
 Or one gets emphysema while the other gets heart disease or stroke.
 Differences in environmental exposure may be the reason why two people with the same diagnosis, such as migraine may not respond the same treatment, but to different approaches to treatment.
-A production worker, who is constantly under stress at work may not respond to the same treatment as a mechanic who is exposed to fumes all day long.
+A production worker, who is constantly under stress at work and may not respond to the same treatment as a mechanic who is exposed to fumes all day long.
 These two persons may have the same diagnosis, but very different causes.
 A functional medicine approach, which does not depend on "the migraine medicine," but identifies the different causes for these persons is likely to benefit both.

-Functional medicine promotes lifestyle factors such as proper nutrition, exercise, healthy sleep, spirituality and relationships to promote a healthy vitality, and delay the onset of chronic disease and disability.
+Functional medicine promotes lifestyle factors such as proper nutrition, exercise, healthy sleep, spirituality, and relationships to promote a healthy vitality, and delay the onset of chronic disease and disability.

 These principles of functional medicine define what functional medicine is.
 The beauty of functional medicine is its application across clinical disciplines.
-There are clinicians from allopathic, osteopathic and naturopathic medicine; chiropractic; acupuncture and other disciplines using basic science and the principles of functional medicine to enhance patient outcomes.
+There are clinicians from allopathic, osteopathic, and naturopathic medicine; chiropractic; acupuncture, and other disciplines using basic science and the principles of functional medicine to enhance patient outcomes.